BostonGlobe/globe-graphic-template/README.md

 	gulp

-When you are ready to deploy:
+When you are ready to deploy to production:

 	gulp prod